Slicer/slicer-media-assets/SlicerIcons/SlicerSVG/SeparateStyles/README.md

 2. Advanced stylesheets for Qt? https://marketplace.qt.io/products/qt-advanced-stylesheets

-## D. Using color changing logic to derive dark theme version from light theme.
+## D. Using color changing logic to derive dark theme version from light theme. [[This proves to be messy and brittle]]

 If retrieving separate files from disk on theme change is not performative: